Safest Teeth Whiteners

 Crest 3D White Whitestrips have the American Dental Association (ADA) Seal of Acceptance, which means they are safe and effective when used correctly.

-If you have extra sensitive teeth and gums, the Crest 3D Whitestrips Sensitive Teeth Kit is a great alternative.
+If you have extra sensitive teeth and gums, the Crest 3D Whitestrips Sensitive is a great alternative.
 The enamel-safe formula is specially designed for sensitive teeth and provides a gentler at-home whitening experience.
 This product also has the ADA Seal of Acceptance.

 The strips mold to the shape of your teeth, which helps prevent slipping.
 These Whitestrips are also easy to use.
 You can talk, walk, work, and even drink water while whitening your teeth.

 The kit includes 14 teeth whitening treatments, each with one upper and one lower strip.
 For best results, apply the strips once a day for 30 minutes.